Living in Orlando: Cost, Vibe, Neighborhoods & More

 🌳 Parks & Outdoor Life

 Orlando’s economy extends well beyond tourism.
-Major employers include Walt Disney World, Universal Orlando, AdventHealth, and Orlando Health.
-The growing tech sector features companies like EA Sports, Lockheed Martin, and numerous simulation/training firms.
-Median household income reaches $61,876.
-The region’s “Medical City” at Lake Nona attracts biotech and research positions.
-Aerospace and defense contractors provide high-paying technical jobs.
+Major employers include Walt Disney World (77,000+ employees), AdventHealth, Universal Orlando, and Orlando Health.
+The growing tech sector includes companies like EA Sports, Lockheed Martin, and numerous simulation/training firms.
+Median household income reaches approximately $61,000.
+The region’s “Medical City” at Lake Nona attracts healthcare and research professionals.

-Orange County Public Schools serves Orlando with several A-rated schools including Winter Park High School and Boone High School.
-Private options include Trinity Preparatory School and The First Academy.
+Orange County Public Schools serves most of Orlando with several highly-rated options including Winter Park High School and Dr. Phillips High School.
+Private schools include Trinity Preparatory School and Lake Highland Preparatory.
 The University of Central Florida, one of the nation’s largest universities, anchors higher education alongside Rollins College and Valencia College.
-Full Sail University specializes in entertainment and media arts programs.

 🌞 Climate & Weather